Artificial planet

 An artificial planet (also planetary replica and replica planet) is a proposed circumstellar megastructure with sufficient mass to generate its own gravity field strong enough to prevent atmosphere from escaping, though the term has sometimes been used to describe other types of megastructures with self-sufficient ecosystems.
 The concept of an artificial planet appears in many works of science fiction.

-Currently, no country, major corporation, or public or scientific community has officially announced an intention to undertake an artificial planet project.

 Science

 Artificial planet

 Mark Hempsell suggests that an artificial planet could be created in the Solar System in preparation for future space colonization, most likely in the habitable zone between the orbits of Venus and Mars.
 It could evolve from a smaller artificial space habitat.
 Its purpose would be similar to that of other megastructures intended as living spaces (such as the O'Neill cylinder) or to that of colonizing (or terraforming) existing planets.
 Unlike a space habitat, an artificial planet would be large enough to create its own gravity field, which would prevent its atmosphere from escaping; the atmosphere would help protect the planet from radiation and meteorites.
 However, an artificial planet would have a much worse ratio of mass to usable surface area.

 Material for artificial-planet construction could be extracted from stars or gas giants or from asteroids.
 A sufficiently advanced civilization could use those resources to mass-produce artificial planets, using a circumstellar factory that itself would likely be the size of a large planet.

 Construction of an artificial planet is theoretically possible but would likely take thousands of years and would be extremely costly.
 It has also been suggested that such an endeavor would be more challenging than terraforming existing planets, though both ideas are speculative at this point.